 Participants will then travel to Colorado Springs to visit the U.S. Air Force Academy, Garden of the Gods, and then proceed to Trinidad for overnight lodging.
 The participants will go to Bernalillo-Albuquerque, New Mexico, to be hosted by LaDonna Harris, president of Americans for Indian Opportunity, and Fred Harris, former U.S. senator.
 The participants will visit tribal lands and a gaming operation and also meet with tribal officials and an Indian state legislator as well as possibly the regional Bureau of Indian Affairs, Indian Health Service, and New Mexico Indian Commission.
 Participants will discuss Native American constitutional self-government, tribal governments in the federal constitutional system, and recent U.S. Supreme Court decisions affecting Native Americans.
 Participants will proceed to Santa Fe to visit the state Capitol, probably meet the governor or lt. governor, and be immersed in Santa Fe’s Hispanic and Indian cultural milieu.
 Next, they will visit Mesa Verde National Park (or Taos if Mesa Verde is closed) and, the following day, drive through the San Juan Mountains and Royal Gorge to Pueblo.
 The participants will return to Denver for a flight to Washington, D.C., on August 5.

 In Washington, D.C., participants will meet with executive officials and congressional staff, representatives of state and local government associations, and constitutional specialists.
-Participants will attend a DoS debriefing and be able to tour the U.S. Supreme Court, Capitol, White House, and city.
+Participants will attend a Department of State debriefing and be able to tour the U.S. Supreme Court, Capitol, White House, and city.
 A farewell dinner with certificates-of-completion awards will be held the night before their departure.

 By the end of the institute, participants should feel that they: